explosivenuke/TeamSoftwareGame/README.md

 Instructions:

-Controls: arrow keys to control movement and click to shoot in that direction
+Controls: arrow keys to control movement and click to shoot in that direction escape to pause the game